 The students may seek the advice of engineers or other design consultants.
 Parts may be fabricated by specialty shops (for welding, machining, etc.) as long as the students specify what the specialty shop is to do, through drawings or specification sheets prepared by the students.
 However, it is the spirit of the event to learn how to build a solar car, and it is recommended that students perform whatever tasks they can to construct the solar car on their own.
-The drawings, specification sheets, and scrapbook must be made available during scrutineering as proof of student design.
-Teams will also maintain a hard copy photo scrapbook showing student work on the project.
-This scrapbook must be submitted at Team Check-In.
+The drawings and specification sheets must be made available during scrutineering as proof of student design.